The genealogy of branching Brownian motion with absorption: Convergence to the Bolthausen--Sznitman coalescent

-In this section, we prove Theorem \ref{bosz}.
-The strategy will be to show that a sequence of processes that describe the genealogy of branching Brownian motion converges to a flow of bridges defined in \cite{beleg1}, which is known to be dual to the Bolthausen-Sznitman coalescent.
+In this section, we prove Theorem~\ref{bosz}.
+The strategy will be to show that a sequence of processes that describe the genealogy of branching Brownian motion converges to a flow of bridges defined in \cite{beleg1}, which is known to be dual to the Bolthausen--Sznitman coalescent.